 2. Boil the water, if possible, to kill bacteria and other harmful organisms that may be present.

-3. If you can’t boil the water, disinfect it using household bleach or water purification tablets.
+3. Disinfect the water using household bleach or water purification tablets if you are unable to boil it.
 If bleach is used, you will need about 8 drops for each gallon of water.
 Stir the bleach into the water and let it sit for 30 minutes before you use it.
 If using water purification tablets, follow the manufacturer’s instructions.

 You can buy emergency water filters relatively inexpensively, but it is still a good idea to keep bleach and purification tablets on hand as part of an emergency kit.
 A homemade water filter can also be a useful part of any emergency kit as a primary or backup filter.

 Below are two examples of how to make your own emergency water filters using materials that can usually be found around the house.

 This first idea is great because it is pocket-sized and you can store water purification tablets right inside the container.
 Because this filter is so portable and cheap to make, it would be a good thing to make several of to keep in various places, such as in an emergency kit, in your vehicle, and in with camping gear or a bug-out bag.

 This second example is a filter made with materials found around the house and outdoors, which makes this version good for situations where you may not have your emergency gear accessible.